-The laboratory is furnished with seventeen Bausch & Lomb compound microscopes, thirty dissecting microscopes, thirty sets of dissecting and microscopic tools, a set of skeletons of typical vertebrates, two microtomes, two cameræ lucidæ, injecting apparatus, culture dishes, a dry and a steam sterilizer, and other apparatus used in bacteriological work.
+The laboratory is furnished with seventeen Bausch & Lomb compound microscopes, thirty dissecting Microscopes, thirty sets of dissecting and microscopic tools, a set of skeletons of typical vertebrates, two microtomes, two camerælucidæ, injecting aparatus, culture dishes, a dry and a steam sterilizer, and other aparatus used in bacteriological work.
 A universal Bausch & Lomb stand is equipped with the appliances for work in bacteriology and other advanced work.
-A gas pipe, to which Bunsen burners can be attached, is located at the end of each of the microscope tables.
+A gas pipe, to which Bunsen burners can be attached, is located at the end of each of the microscopic tables.

-An adjoining room contains cases for instruments and material and an herbarium of about 4000 species of plants ranging from the lowest algæ and fungi to the highest flowering plants.
-This apartment is also fitted up as the instructor's private work-room.
+An adjoining room contains cases or instruments and material and an herbarium of about 4,000 species of plants ranging from the lowest algæ and fungi to he highest flowering plants.
+This apartment is also fitted up as the instructor's private work room.

 South of the instructor's room is a large, well lighted class-room.
-In it are placed a case for the students' herbaria and a case for alcoholic specimens.
+In it are placed a case for the student's herbaria and a case for alcoholic specimens.
 The windows are furnished with close-fitting shutters, making it possible to quickly change the room into a dark chamber for the projection of microscopic objects by solar light.
 In the south side of the room is a bay window used for work in physiological botany.